mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 ### Streams tree

-The stream tree only exists during the `Download` state, which is when the download is still being streamed from the server.
+The streams tree only exists during the `Download` state, which is when the download is still being streamed from the server.
 If the update module doesn't want to perform its own streaming, and just wishes to save the streams to files, it can simply do nothing in the `Download` state, and Mender will